rclone/rclone/docs/content/docs.md

 ### -n, --dry-run ###

 Do a trial run with no permanent changes.
-Use this in combination with the `-v` flag to see what rclone would do without actually doing it.
-Useful when setting up the `sync` command.
+Use this to see what rclone would do without actually doing it.
+Useful when setting up the `sync` command which deletes files in the destination.

 ### --ignore-existing ###